Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 the parallel version.
 The file named siesta-4.1-b4gcc.tar.gz is unzipped and the "make" step; these three packages must be installed to your system bofore the make step is done.
 For the NEC's Intel vector-parallel case, however, one has the specified Scalapack package and needs to go through more steps.
-It is already modified in arch.make and the file siesta-4.1-b4-LX.tar.gz (Ref.
+The modified summary is written in "Annual Report (2021)" of this page.
+It is already modified in "arch.make" and the file siesta-4.1-b4-LX.tar.gz (Ref.
 3).

 References: